 Notably, Monica has defended significant retailers throughout the country and, in particular, in Florida in litigation involving talcum powder-related claims.
 Moreover, she is also skilled in serving as national coordinating counsel in asbestos-related litigation.

 Monica’s experience is broad and ranges from consumer goods, equipment and chemical substances to defective drugs, machinery, medical products and design.
 In the area of commercial litigation, she has handled many matters involving home builders with respect to construction defect claims, subcontractor disputes and class action defense.
 In addition, Monica has represented municipalities and national companies in complex multimillion dollar contract and supplier disputes.

 Previously, Monica was a partner with Barnes & Thornburg until 2012.
 She rejoined the firm in 2018 after taking time to focus on family and serving as a law clerk for the Honorable Sarah Evans Barker of the U.S. District Court for the Southern District of Indiana.
 In addition to supporting Judge Barker with her district court docket, Monica also assisted with criminal and civil appeals before the U.S. Court of Appeals for the Ninth Circuit involving a myriad of issues, including tax evasion, bankruptcy, ERISA, immigration, habeas proceedings, and Fourth, Sixth, Eighth and 14th Amendment challenges.

-During law school, her note, 'Rethinking the Restatement (Again!): Multiple Independent Holdings and the Doctrine of Issue Preclusion,' is published at 37 Val.
+During law school, her note, “Rethinking the Restatement (Again!): Multiple Independent Holdings and the Doctrine of Issue Preclusion,” was published at 37 Val.
 U. L. Rev. 879 (2003).
-She was also awarded the Corpus Juris Secundum Award for overall contributions to the school of law.

 Professional and Community Involvement